Call: 336-766-9300 Click to Navigate

 Octagon Houses & Octagonal Homes (Patio) Floor Plan (1615 Sq.
 Ft. with 3 Bedrooms and 2 Bathrooms, including Living, Dining, Sunroom, Kitchen, Laundry).
 Prefab octagon house plan built on stilts, pilings, pedestals, or slab foundations.
 Click to VIEW Floor Plan PT-0622

-PT-0323 (2 Bedrooms,
+PT-0323 (2 Beds,

 2 Baths, 800 sq. ft.)